Devmack/TeslaMall/README.md

 15. Reservations cannot be done with dates inverted (end earlier than start)
 16. Reservations cannot be done with retroactive dates
 17. Introduced payment abstraction to demonstrate idea of inserting different payment gate implementation
+18. Reservation is closed by pointing out return place (can be different as a starting one)

 I hope you guys enjoyed the program!
 Looking forward to hearing from you